-Venerable Prof. Geshe Phelgye is the President of the Universal Compassion Foundation and Buddhist Institute of Universal Compassion, an International advocate for Universal Compassion for all beings, and former member of the Tibetan Parliament in Exile of H.H. the Dalai Lama, 2001-2011.
+Venerable Professor Geshe Phelgye is the President of the Universal Compassion Foundation (UCF) and the Buddhist Institute of Universal Compassion, an International advocate for Universal Compassion for all beings, and former member of the Tibetan Parliament in Exile alongside H.H. the Dalai Lama, 2001-2011.

 Compassion for All